Herrygirl2/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # 0x01.
-C - Variables, if, else, while
+C - Variables, if, else, while Tasks

 **Task 0:** This program will assign a random number to the variable `n` each time it is executed and print whether the number stored in the variable `n` is positive or negative